makrai/notes/lauscher2005-zero-hero.md

       sparse with named entities, resulting in our model seeing a lot of
-  * shorter sentences are also less helpful than for DEP and POS because they consist of (confirmed by inspection) a single named entity mention, without non-NE tokens.
+  * shorter sentences are also less helpful than for DEP and POS because they consist of (confirmed by inspection) a single named entity mention, without non-NE tokens
 * performance for individual languages on one lower-level (DEP) and one higher-level task (XQuAD), for different `k`s
-  * more distant target languages benefit much more from the few-shot data.
+  * more distant target languages benefit much more from the few-shot data
     * e.g. SV (DEP, a) or DE (XQuAD, b).
 Both are closely related to EN , both generally have high scores in the zero-shot transfer, and both benefit only marginally from few-shot data points
   * In stark contrast, KO (DEP, a) and TH (XQuAD, b), both exhibit
-    * fairly poor zero-shot performance given their linguistic distance to EN .
+    * fairly poor zero-shot performance given their linguistic distance to EN
     * Given in-language data, however, both see rapid leaps in performance,
       * a gain of almost 40% UAS on DEP, and almost 5% on XQuAD.
 In a sense,
 * interesting are DEP results for JA and AR , where we observe